FAIRmat-NFDI/pynxtools/docs/how-tos/use-multi-format-reader.md

     """
     if self.hdf5_data is None:
         return None

     return self.hdf5_data.get(path)
 ```
+Here, we are making use of the `path`, which is the part of the config value that comes after the `@attrs:` prefix.
+For example, for the config value `"@attrs:metadata/instrument/version"`, the extracted path is `metadata/instrument/version`, which is also one of the keys of the `self.hdf5_data` dictionary.

 For the ELN data, we must implement the `get_eln_data` function that gets called from the `eln_callback` when using the `@eln` prefix:
 ```python